SANNATHKOUSHIK/APP/README.md

 # KISAN
 ## Documentation

 Kisan is designed to accuratley detect crop diseases within seconds.
-Kissn detects problem in real time and shows accurate treatment solutions.
+Kisan detects problem in real time and shows accurate treatment solutions.
 Here is the best home farming app.

 kisan is a user friendly app that helps your plant to grow disease free.
 You can easily find the solution for your plant and get suggestions for healthy growth. <!-- kisan helps you to make homemade fertilizers. -->
 ### Features